locomotivemtl/locomotive-boilerplate/docs/development.md

 ### `scripts`

-For bundling and minifying modern JS/ES6 modules.
+A wrapper around [esbuild] for bundling and minifying modern JS/ES modules.

 Example: